bdch/JavaGuideForDummies/src/main/java/TestSkill/DescriptionOfSkillTest.md

 # Test Skill

 This section is to test your current skills.
+The number of the chapters, do are to be mistaken difficulty of the levels.
+They do not correspond to each other.
 The range is from 1 to 5, with

 [Level_1](Level_1.java)  being the easiest.
 You should be able to do the following: